gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/gnat_project_manager.rst

-this will only rebuild the main programs of project A, not those of the imported projects B and C. Therefore you have to spawn several *gnatmake* commands, one per project, to build all executables.
+this will only rebuild the main programs of project A, not those of the imported projects B and C. Therefore you have to spawn several *gprbuild* commands, one per project, to build all executables.
-This is a little inconvenient, but more importantly is inefficient because *gnatmake* needs to do duplicate work to ensure that sources are up-to-date, and cannot easily compile things in parallel when using the -j switch.
+This is a little inconvenient, but more importantly is inefficient because *gprbuild* needs to do duplicate work to ensure that sources are up-to-date, and cannot easily compile things in parallel when using the -j switch.